sonda-red/blog/content/posts/04-intel-homelab-2.md

 Hopefully this cluster won't grow to the extent that I have to deal with that :)

 But yeah, the biggest time waster was following the logs of the flux helm controller, trying to figure out why it didn't apply the changes I made, redoing the changes, manually reconciling, etc. Dealing with all the different ways the helm charts of the tools organize their values and making me wonder why is still use them and not the raw manifests but giving into the temptation nonetheless.
 Also using the Flux configMap and secret generators and integrating them with SOPS was a bit of a pain.
 However when all the pieces fell into place and made a sound template, it was just a matter of replicating the same pattern for the rest of the cluster components.

-## The constraint

-I wanted Kubernetes up **now**, not after a month of yak‑shaving.
-I also wanted recent kernels for Intel Arc.
-That pushed me to **Fedora Server 42** on bare metal, manually installed on each box.
-No PXE, no golden images.
-Just `dnf upgrade` and go.

-> Tradeoff I accepted: more hands‑on host maintenance early, less ceremony between me and a working cluster.

 ---